chunkanglu/Obsidian-Notes/CSCC43/Normalization.md

 - Decompose into
 	- $R_1(NO)$
 	- $R_2(MN)$
-	- This is not in 3NF
+	- This is now in 3NF
 #### Example 2
 $R(MNOPQ)$
 $F = \{ MN \to O, N \to P, P \to Q \}$